February 2025 General Meeting – Issues of Identity in Our Schools

 Third Thursday Member Meeting

-Here are the four panelists who will provide their unique insights and experiences during this discussion.
+Here is background about the four panelists who provided their unique insights and experiences during this discussion.

 Jessica Coulson serves as Coordinator of Social Emotional Well-Being and College and Career Readiness for the San Ramon Valley Unified School District.
 She joined SRVUSD in 2008 as a counselor at San Ramon Valley High School, before transferring to Dougherty Valley High School in 2009.
 A veteran educator, prior to joining SRVUSD Jessica was a high school English teacher for several years.
 She holds a B.A. in English literature from the University of Michigan and an M.A. in counseling education from San Jose State University.
 In addition to supporting and advocating for students, Jessica enjoys spending time with her family, caring for her aging dog, and getting lost in a good book.